codyjrivera/competitive-programming/README.md

-This repository is a mirror of [my competitive programming site](http://competitive-programming.seangillen.com).
-It is primarily intended for reference by myself and other members of the programming team at the University of Alabama, but anyone is welcome to find it useful.
+This repository is a mirror of [Sean Gillen's competitive programming site](http://codyjrivera.github.io/competitive-programming).
+It is primarily intended for reference by members of the programming teams at the University of Alabama, but anyone is welcome to find it useful.

 ## Sites for problems
 * [Codeforces](https://codeforces.com)